 Brands enrolled in FBA just pack and deliver stock to a warehouse, and Amazon takes it from there.

-In this comprehensive guide, you’ll get the nuts and bolts about this great service offering by Amazon.
+In this comprehensive guide, you’ll get the nuts and bolts about Fulfillment by Amazon (FBA).

 FBA Through the Years